-Checking your immigration court date is absolutely critical.
-Immigration laws say that if a person misses a court hearing that they can automatically be given a deportation order.
+Checking your immigration court date is critical.
+Immigration laws say that if a person misses a court hearing that a judge can automatically be the person a deportation order.
 This is why it’s so important to know when and where you have to be for your immigration court hearing.

 Starting recently, you can check your immigration court date online, but it’s best to confirm your court date using multiple methods.
 Read below to find out the four best options for checking the date, time, and place of your immigration court hearing.

 Option #1: Check Your Immigration Court Hearing Date Online

 To check your immigration court hearing date online, you need to visit the EOIR Automated Case Information page.
 When you go visit this page, you’ll enter your A-number.
 This is a 9-digit number, preceded by an “A.” If your A-number has only 8 digits, then first enter a zero.
 If you don’t know your A-number, we’ve created a page to help you find it.